ethanjperez/rda/README.md

 </tr>
 </table>

-Here is how you can train the FastText classifier on the same data (runs on CPU, requires ~40GB CPU memory):
+Here is how you can train the FastText classifier on the above data (runs on CPU, requires ~40GB CPU memory):
 ```bash
 for PBN in 0 1 2 3 4 5 6 7; do
 for TN in "esnli.input-raw" "esnli.input-markedonly" "esnli.input-markedmasked" "esnli.input-markedunmasked" "esnli.input-marked" "esnli.input-raw,explanation" "esnli.input-explanation"; do